 Regulatory actions for August 25, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Otsuka.
+Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Abbott Laboratories, Brightonix Imaging.

 BioWorld MedTech